ojroques/nvim-lspfuzzy/README.md

 EOF
 ```

 You can pass options to the `setup()` function.
-Here are the default settings:
+Here are the available options
+with their default settings:
 ```lua
 require('lspfuzzy').setup {
   methods = 'all',        -- either 'all' or a list of LSP methods (see below)